pearls-lab/infini-thor/README.md

 *LLaVA-OV and DeepSeek-VL fail to handle long contexts beyond their pretraining limits*

+Note: To run the DeepSeek-VL model, follow the instruction [here](https://github.com/deepseek-ai/DeepSeek-VL).

 ---

 Run the evaluation with different input context sizes (e.g., `--ctx_size 256` means 256K tokens used as the model's input).